 All areas shall be considered to be denuded until seeded and mulched.
 Hay and straw mulch shall be applied at a rate of 150 lb. per 1,000 square feet or 3 tons/acre (twice the normal accepted rate of 75-lbs./1,000 s.f. or 1.5 tons/acre) and shall be properly anchored.
 Erosion control mix must be applied with a minimum 4 inch thickness.
 Mulch shall not be spread on top of snow.
 The snow shall be removed down to a one-inch depth or less prior to application.
 After each day of final grading, the area shall be properly stabilized with anchored hay or straw or erosion control matting.
 An area shall be considered to have been stabilized when exposed surfaces have been either mulched or adequately anchored so that ground surface is not visible through the mulch.
-Between the dates of November 1 and April 15, all mulch shall be anchored by either mulch netting, tracking or wood cellulose fiber.
-The cover will be considered sufficient when the ground surface is not visible through the mulch.
+Between the dates of November 1 and April 15, all mulch shall be anchored sufficient when the ground surface is not visible through the mulch.
 After November 1st, mulch and anchoring of all exposed soil shall occur at the end of each final grading workday.